cyclopcam/cyclops/pkg/videoformat/fsv/readme.md

 7 \* 24 \* 3600 = 604800 seconds.
 604800 / 1000 = 604 files.
 604 \* 40 = 24160
 bytes per stream.
 This is small enough that the pros seems to outweight the cons.

+Update -- because of our rf1 multi-file architecture, we also need to store the list of tracks inside this index.
+So the data structure is more like 80 bytes per file.
+Even if we double the 24kb per stream, that's still nothing.